Zehr-e-Ishq: Plot

-On observing, Jamil's increasing affection for his son she decides to kill him by falling him from the mountain but changes his decesion when the child calls her by saying "mother".
+On observing, Jamil's increasing affection for his son she decides to kill him by falling him from the mountain but changes his decision when the child calls her by saying "mother".
 The child then Suffers from pneumonia and Salma comes to see him one night, who keeps coming to see her son even before.
 Sanwali catches her and suggests her to take him with her.
 But she then recognizes her, and decides to kill her son.
 She just starts to poison him when the child calls her "mother", she stops and drinks the poison herself.